Ooh-ooh, ooh-ooh, ooh-ooh wee,

 So Livingston avoids narrative except in fables, and rarely adopts the first-person point of view unless he's writing a letter.
 When Livingston does narrate events in the first person, he borrows the tone, meter, epistolary form, and a good deal diction from anapestic satire in the manner of the inescapable Christopher Anstey.
 Livingston addresses his unpublished satirical letters to adults only, whereas Moore wrote and published lightly satirical narrative verse ("A Trip to Saratoga" and "The Pig and the Rooster") with his children in mind.

-Deal-Breaker #3: Fantasy.
 Another deal-breaker is the glaring absence of fantasy in the modest body of poetic work attributed to Henry Livingston, Jr. No extant poem by Livingston features anything like the intersection of the mundane and the marvelous in "A Visit from St. Nicholas."
 The mix of fantasy and reality is what makes "The Night Before Christmas" so charming.
 A regular Joe jumped out of bed and actually saw Santa Claus!
 In the flesh!
 Nothing magical or fantastical appears in Livingston's fables beyond conventions of the genre, like talking animals and trees.
 Anthropomorphized characters interact with each other in the service of a controlling moral lesson, as they always do in fables.
 And Livingston generally adds the word "fable" in his titles, as if to emphasize their unreality and unbelievability.
-Talking animals, plants, and 10-dollar gold coins never once invade Poughkeepsie or inhabit any other natural setting.
+Talking animals, plants, and 10-dollar gold coins never once invade Poughkeepsie or magically inhabit any familiar, real-world setting.

 The "jolly old elf" of "A Visit from St. Nicholas" with his "miniature sleigh" and "eight tiny reindeer" is a kind of fairy.
 As Ruth K. MacDonald has explained, the enumeration of reindeer names imitates the naming of Queen Mab's fairy attendants in Nimphidia by Michael Drayton.
 The author of "Visit" must be steeped in fairy lore.
 Livingston knows one fairy, Oberon.
 Shakespeare's famous king of the fairies appeals to Livingston when he needs the letter "O" as the correct answer to a verbal riddle in one of his Rebus poems, and when he wants a handy figure for the freedom and happiness of childhood.

 Master Timmy brisk and airyIn the poem to Timmy Dwight, nothing of fairyland graces the youngster's active life as portrayed by Livingston's speaker.
 Timmy (Tommy in the printed version) plays ball, flies kites, shoots marbles, plays hide-and-seek, and eats like a vulture.
 The kid's mundane fun and games are sympathetically rendered, but nothing very amazing happens.
 There's no magic to brighten Timmy's completely earthbound life.
 No fairies, either.
-Timmy's imagined playmates are real children, not imaginary friends.
+Livingston presents Timmy's imagined playmates as real children, not imaginary friends.

 Blythe as Oberon the fairy --Letter sent to Master Timmy Dwight

 In some poems Livingston introduces gods, goddesses and other elements from classical mythology.
 However, such creatures as the fluttering Cupids in The Fly function as adornment of a highly artificial setting, one with no pretensions of realism.
-Livingston's earliest angels, the ones who guard his infant daughter in the 1775 poem On my little Catherine sleeping are by far his best creative inventions.
+Livingston's earliest angels, those who guard his infant daughter in the 1775 poem On my little Catherine sleeping are by far his best creative inventions.
 At the age of 27 the soldier and new father still believed in them, and so do we.
 By contrast, the seraphs of An Invitation to the Country who bless the innocent rural pleasures commended by the speaker are cardboard cut-outs of angels, part of the fabricated set.
-Here Livingston's angels are no more real than his personified abstractions of Avarice, Ambition, and Dissipation.
+Here Livingston's angels seem no more real than his personified abstractions of Avarice, Ambition, and Dissipation.

 Even when dealing with real people and events, Livingston has a hard time keeping personified abstractions out of his writing.
 In the poem To my little niece Sally Livingston, the merry tune of Sally's favorite songbird (now dead and buried) is said to have charmed an imposing quintuplet of allegorical figures: Labour, Study, Dissipation, Grief, and Ambition.